-The main sources of CNPA funding for the year were the resource budgets and cash grant in aid funding allocated to it by its sponsoring department, the Scottish Government Rural Directorate (SGRD).
+The main sources of CNPA funding for the year were the resource budgets and cash grant-in-aid funding allocated to it by its sponsoring department, the Scottish Government Rural Directorate (SGRD).
 These resources have been utilised during the year as shown in the table below and the result has been noted by the sponsoring department.

 Budget Out Turn Variance

 Resource Budget 2009/10 £'000 £'000 £'000

 Current Operating Expenditure 4,747 4,747 0

 Depreciation 78 62 16

 Cost of Capital 9 12 (3)

 Operating Costs 4,834 4,821 13

 Capital 58 58 0

-Expenditure Financed by other income Income (£000) Expenditure (£000)

-Operating Expenditure 711 764 (53)

-Capital Expenditure 0 2 (2)

-A comprehensive presentation of the Park Authority's current and future activity plans is available in its Operational Plan for 2010 -11 and Corporate Plan for 2008 to 2011. (www.cairngorms.co.uk)
+A comprehensive presentation of the Park Authority's current and future activity plans is available in its Operational Plan for 2010-11